Genetically Modified Organisms (GMOs)

 Enhanced Nutritional Content

 • Biofortification:Genetic modification allows for the enrichment of crops with essential nutrients.
 This process, known as biofortification, addresses malnutrition by producing crops with elevated levels of vitamins, minerals, and other micronutrients.
-For example, Golden Rice has been engineered to contain increased levels of vitamin A.
+For example, Golden Rice has been engineered food to contain increased levels of vitamin A.

 Reduced Environmental Impact